intel/ros_object_analytics/README.md

+DISCONTINUATION OF PROJECT.

+This project will no longer be maintained by Intel.

+Intel has ceased development and contributions including, but not limited to, maintenance, bug fixes, new releases, or updates, to this project.

+Intel no longer accepts patches to this project.

+If you have an ongoing need to use this project, are interested in independently developing it, or would like to maintain patches for the open source software community, please create your own fork of this project.
 # ros_object_analytics
 Object Analytics (OA) is ROS wrapper for realtime object detection, localization and tracking.
 These packages aim to provide real-time object analyses over RGB-D camera inputs, enabling ROS developer to easily create amazing robotics advanced features, like intelligent collision avoidance and semantic SLAM.
 It consumes [sensor_msgs::PointClould2](http://docs.ros.org/api/sensor_msgs/html/msg/PointCloud2.html) data delivered by RGB-D camera, publishing topics on [object detection](https://github.com/intel/object_msgs), [object tracking](https://github.com/intel/ros_object_analytics/tree/master/object_analytics_msgs), and [object localization](https://github.com/intel/ros_object_analytics/object_analytics_msgs) in 3D camera coordination system.